 - Comes with a 60W power inverter

 Feature of Lumos solar system (panel and battery)

 The panel is no different from the typical solar panels you’ve seen.
 However, Lumos solar system (the yellow box) is highly computerized.
 There’s an LCD screen on the yellow box, alongside a few buttons.
 Also, the system features two cigarette ports where you can connect your power inverter.

 The panel is sidelined with the box; however, you’ll get the following in total.

 - The yellow box (computerized solar battery system)

 My Lumos Solar System Review

-I got the system at around February 2019 when I needed to get something done and the use of generators is prohibited in the place i was living at that time.
-Looking at how urgent I needed electricity at that time, I quickly rushed to the nearest MTN office and requested for Lumos.
+I got the system around February 2019 when I needed to get something done and the use of generators is prohibited in the place I was living at that time.
+Looking at how urgent I needed electricity at that time, I quickly rushed to the nearest MTN office and requested Lumos.
 However, I never knew much about how it works.
 I was just thinking it would work like typical solar systems.

 So, I got the system for N20,000 after the seemingly long process of signing up, plus guarantors.
 A certified Lumos installer was referred to me and I paid N3,500 for the solar installation.